SchrodingerandDoraemon/Notes/Java/antra_java.md

 final method: no override

 ### Deep copy VS shallow copy
 shallow copy only copy the references of those objects.
-One object, two reference.
+One object, two reference variable.
 Deep copy means a new object will be created, and all the values of original object will be copied to the new object.
-Two object, two reference.
+Two object, two reference variable.
 We have to override the clone() method to use deep copy.

 ### ConcurrentHashMap
 ConcurrentHashMap class is thread-safe.
 It works by dividing complete hashtable array into segments or portions and allowing parallel access to those segments.
 The locking is at a much finer granularity at a hashmap bucket level(all methods are synchronized on Hashtable instances using the synchronized keyword).
 ConcurrentHashMap does not allow NULL values, so the key can not be null in ConcurrentHashMap.